Michotastico/SerBear/README.md

 ### TO-DO
  * Add missing things and build the pypi package.
- * Improve this readme adding content like `example_2` that is a Django-like project structure.
+ * Improve this readme adding content like `example_2`, a Django-like project structure.
  * Add method type handling in the `@app.route` decorator.
  * Add testing.
  * Add documentation.